tlaura/react-calendar/README.md

 I've also tested the **MonthHeader** component to get correct month.

 I didn't test Calendar component because most testable feautures are passed down to Day component, and I didnt test DaysHeader component because it is a display component, responsible for no logic.

-Due to time constraint I didn't test **CalendarApp** component.
-If I had the time I would have tested the handleDayClick function's logic.

 ## Next steps/Roadmap